Connect with us

 Sika’s decision to acquire Butterfield was informed by the latter’s remarkable line of colours and sealers, as well as innovative tools for stamping and texturing – which have seen the company grow tremendously over the past few years.

-Sika achieved a new sales record of $3 billion in the first half of 2017, which saw its net profit rising 16 per cent to $286 million.
+Sika achieved a sales record of $3 billion in the first half of 2017, which saw its net profit rise 16 per cent to $286 million.
 The company expects its sales to exceed $6 billion in 2017.

-The firm’s chief executive Paul Schuler said: “We posted double-digit growth rates in Eastern Europe, Africa, North America, Argentina, the Pacific area and in our automotive business, and we have clearly grown much faster than the market in a number of countries.
+The firm’s chief executive Paul Schuler said: “We posted double-digit growth rates in Eastern Europe, Africa, North America, Argentina, the Pacific area and in our automotive business, and we have grown much faster than the market in several countries.

 “The positive performance in the first half of 2017, the opening of a further national subsidiary, and the commissioning of three new factories all bring us one step closer to achieving our strategic targets for 2020.”